silveralcid/case-studies/README.md

 This repository focuses on the *process* of engineering—reasoning, debugging, and risk evaluation—rather than production code.

-## Disclaimer

-These case studies are inspired by real engineering work I’ve done.
-To protect privacy and intellectual property, all code has been refactored or converted to pseudocode, and all identifiers (variables, paths, services, etc.) have been renamed.

-In some instances the exact issue has been modified or generalized, but each example faithfully represents the reasoning, tradeoffs, and problem-solving approach I used in production.

 ## Purpose

 To document and share my engineering methodology through real or simulated cases involving: